Apirone/woocommerce/readme.txt

 * Got it.
 After 1 confirmation our Server forward confirmed bitcoins to Store's destination address and do the second callback.
 Now the Buyer gets the desired order.
 * Store finished order and ready for next customers.

-Plugin use our own RESTful API - Bitcoin Forwarding.
-You can read more "How does it works" at https://apirone.com/docs/how-it-works and details about bitcoin forwarding.
+The plugin uses our own RESTful API - Bitcoin Forwarding.
+You can read more "How does it work" at https://apirone.com/docs/how-it-works and details about bitcoin forwarding.
 Site support multi-language documentation.

 Everyone can accept bitcoin payments!